nathaneltitane/l2cu/README.md

 # L2CU

-This project aims at providing any user running a Linux-based distribution with the tools to handle LDraw related batch operations on multiple models and/or project files.
+This project aims at providing any user running a *Linux*-based distribution with the tools to handle *LDraw* related batch operations on multiple models and/or project files.

 It is mostly centered around the use of the BASH shell, opearates with maximum portability and uses a minimal set of dependencies.